 The Closest Title Races In Premier League History

-That is not to say that the Premier League has not had its fair share of final-day showdowns though.
-Since the 1992 inception of the breakaway division, the title race has gone down to the final day of the season eight times.
+Since the 1992 inception of the, the title race has gone down to the final day of the season nine times.

 - 1994/95: Blackburn won the title by 1 point over Manchester United